Cervical Cancer Awareness – The Facts You Should Know

 Please seek help without delay.

-If there is an unusual appearance of the cervix, you will be referred to a specialist for further advice and treatment.
+If the cervix has an unusual appearance, you will be referred to a specialist for further advice and treatment.

 You may also click here to see cervical cancer screening (pap smear) centres in Nigeria.